-The iconic Snowmass Balloon Festival returns to Snowmass Village, Colorado for its 45th year, September 11-13, 2020.
-The event will include three days of balloon launches [note: as of Sept 11 at 6am, Friday’s balloon launch has been cancelled due to extreme weather], and a Friday evening Balloon Night Glow.
-While the tradition of the festival carries on, the 2020 event will have to be experienced a little differently to ensure we maintain social distancing standards set by our community.
-This year, spectators are encouraged to drive in, hike up, or bike around to take in the sights and sounds of the morning balloon launches taking place 7-10am on Friday, Saturday and Sunday.
+The iconic Snowmass Balloon Festival returns to Snowmass Village, Colorado for its 46th year, September 10-12, 2021.
+The event will include three days of balloon launches, and a Friday evening Balloon Night Glow.
+Spectators are encouraged to drive in (registration is required), hike up, or bike around to take in the sights and sounds of the morning balloon launches taking place 7:30-9am on Friday, Saturday and Sunday!

-After you’ve seen the balloons in all their beauty, stroll the Snowmass Mall or Base Village to enjoy breakfast/brunch and sidewalk sales.
-On Saturday, live music and entertainment will make for a lively atmosphere during Social Saturday, on the Mall from 5-8pm.
+After you’ve seen the balloons in all their beauty, stroll the Snowmass Mall or Base Village to enjoy breakfast/brunch and sidewalk sales, hit the bike park along with the CU MTB Races or continue out on the trail for a full day outside!

 To Drive In:

-In a year where drive-in style entertainment has made a comeback, this year’s Balloon Festival will follow suit: up to 250 vehicles may register to park around the launch area, at Town Park Station and along Brush Creek Road Reservations are available on a first come-first-served basis at GoSnowmass.com/balloon.
+In a year where drive-in style entertainment has made a comeback, this year’s Balloon Festival will follow suit: up to 250 vehicles may register to park around the launch area, at Town Park Station and along Brush Creek Road Reservations will be available on a first come-first-served basis.
+Check back for updated registration info!